Does Desert Weather Stop Seasonal Allergies?

 Can Thunderstorms Make Allergies Worse?

 A good, steady downpour can be helpful for those suffering from nasal allergies.
 Big droplets of rain clean pollen from the air, and with enough water those pollens soon drain away.
-So a thunderstorm should be helpful too, right?
+So, a thunderstorm should be helpful too, right?
 Not so fast!
+There’s a link between thunderstorms and asthma symptoms.
 Thunderstorms can actually make allergies worse.

 Evidence suggests the first 20-30 minutes of a thunderstorm are the worst for those with allergic rhinitis.
 Even allergy-sufferers who aren’t usually prone to asthma are at more risk of developing asthma during these storms.
 One research group advises anyone with allergies to avoid going out in a thunderstorm.
 If you’re stuck outside when one hits, they suggest covering your face with a cloth to keep pollen out of your airways.